Construction CRM: Drive Field Revenue and Wins

 My final take

-If you’re evaluating construction crm software only through the lens of office productivity, you’re leaving money on the table.
+If you’re evaluating construction CRM software only through the lens of office productivity, you’re leaving money on the table.
 The better play is to connect customer records, bid flow, field movement, and manager visibility into one disciplined operating system.

 That’s how you cut through marketing fluff.
 That’s how you make reps more effective in the field.
 That’s how you stop reacting and start building a revenue machine your team can run.